We have answers!

 Couples can start getting in touch with us as soon as the ring is dropped!
-However, we recommend that they come to their design consultation with a basic vision of their wedding.
+This way we can start to brand their event right from the beginning!
+However, we do recommend that they come to their design consultation with a basic vision of their wedding.

 What if I don’t live in Edmonton?
 Can we still work together?

 Absolutely!
 We offer both in-person consultations at our office as well as online consultations via Skype.
 This allows us to work together whether you are in Calgary, Vancouver, New York, Berlin or even Calcutta!

 If you are from outside of Edmonton, we do recommend that you choose a consultation date at least 1.5 weeks in advance so we can get a sample pack sent to you.

 There is certainly no “one size fits all” answer to this question.
 We believe that when the invitations will be sent out is determined by a combination of the stationer, the couple and the overall concept of the wedding.

 The longest timeline would be required for destination weddings, where guests will need to know well in advance to make vacation and travel arrangements.
 Providing guests as much time as possible in this case can be very helpful, and influence the number of people who can attend the wedding.

 In this case, we would recommend sending out save-the-dates as soon as the wedding date is known.